Codecademy/docs/content/css/concepts/transform-functions/terms/translate/translate.md

 - Length value: `100px`, `1.5em`
 - Percentage value: `25%`, `50%`

-**Note:** providing only a single value will represent the horizontal axis.
+**Note:** Providing only a single value will represent the horizontal axis.
 Providing a second comma separated value will represent the vertical axis.
 Values can be negative to translate elements in the opposite direction along the axes.

 ## Example 1